Home

 Mellotron used:

 Norwegian vintage keys king Lars Fredrik Frøislie plays Mellotron, with a few seconds of strings on Black Veil Down, loads of strings and cello on The Book Of Elsewhere, faint choirs on Jubilee Humming and what I take to be string chords on closer Summercloud, although I wouldn't swear to the latter.
-So; a slightly Sigur Rós-like release in places (notably Summercloud) and most unlike them in others, which probably doesn't help you very much.
-Not that much obvious Mellotron, given Lars' Mellotronic proclivities, but the one excellent 'Tron track's worth hearing if you get the chance.
+So; a slightly Sigur Rós-like release in places (notably Summercloud), if most unlike them in others, which probably doesn't help you very much.
+Not that much obvious Mellotron, given Lars' Mellotronic proclivities, but the one excellent Mellotron track's worth hearing if you get the chance.

 See: Xploding Plastix